Accountability, Grants and Funding

 - Consolidated Grant Application

 The purpose of the Consolidated Grant Application process is to leverage resources across programs to ensure that all children have an opportunity to meet state academic achievement standards.
 This eliminates the need for districts and charters to submit multiple plans, making the application process more efficient for applicants.

 Consolidated Grant Approval Checklist

-Outlines how each district and charter school is reviewed for the Success Plan and Grant in 2014-2015 school year.
+Outlines how each district and charter school is reviewed for the Consolidated Grant in 2019-2020 school year.

 For more information on district and charter accountability and funding for students with disabilities, contact Exceptional Children Resources at 302-735-4210.